han-yaeger/yaeger-tutorial/docs/interaction-with-hitboxes.md

 A composite entity defines its own area, where the top-left corner has coordinate (0,0).
 The size of a composite entity is derived from it content.

-### Create the Entities that should be part of the Composite Entity
+### Create the entities that should be part of the composite entity

 The composition will consist of two entities, a `SpriteEntity` that provides the image of the swordfish, and a `RectangleEntity` that will implement